 9.5 Because only one submission is permitted for each project for an assigned screenings time (SOFA policy 5.0), even technical corrections noted and made before the 10PM Early Amnesty deadline has passed still require approval by the SOFA screenings adviser in order to retain the scheduled screening time.

 9.6 No approval is required for replacements of any type if the deadline has not passed and the original submission and screenings time are forfeited (SOFA policy 5.0).

 9.7 Students taking advantage of technical amnesty will be guaranteed technical support to resolve any and all technical issues prior to their screening.
 Students choosing to submit instead for the general SOFA policy 2.0 deadline will be held to accurate submission of their completed films without assurance of technical support, though the FVASA screenings team will offer any reasonable help it is able to.
 In such cases, SOFA policy 5.0 will apply and the screenings time will be forfeited and only technical corrections deemed necessary for proper exhibition will be made.
 Meeting the Early Amnesty deadline is especially important for students subscribing to SOFA and FVASA Digital Cinema Package (DCP) submission protocols.

 SOFA Screenings Policy 10.0

 Students will be permitted to submit altered films after the screenings submission deadline for the purpose of archiving and inclusion for the Honors Show, but coordinated specifically through FVASA.
 Honors Show resubmissions must be made by July 1st, following the end of academic year.
 All other resubmissions to the SOFA archive must be made within three months of the final screening.
-Films NOT approved by the thesis adviser or instructor (failing grades) are not eligible for the archives or the Honors Show.
+Films NOT approved by the capstone/thesis adviser or instructor (failing grades) are not eligible for the archives or the Honors Show.

 SOFA Screenings Policy 11.0